-PRACTICE is used to monitor students' learning to provide ongoing feedback that can be used by students to improve their learning.
-Examples may include the following: practice activities, homework, reading checks, discussion boards, research checkpoints, etc..
+Practice work is used to monitor students' learning to provide ongoing feedback that can be used by students to improve their learning.
+Examples may include the following: practice activities, homework, reading checks, discussion boards, etc.

-EVIDENCE OF LEARNING is used to evaluate student learning at the end of an instructional unit or segment of learning by comparing it against a standard or benchmark.
+Evidence of Learning work is used to evaluate student learning at the end of an instructional unit or segment of learning by comparing it against a standard or benchmark.